futuredapp/Engineering-Handbook/architecture.md

 # Architecture

 In The Funtasty, we enforce our customized version of architecture described as MVVM-C (Model-View-ViewModel Coordinator).
-Only occassionally a different architecture is used, if product requires it or as a way to experiment and explore.
+Only occasionally a different architecture is used, if product requires it or as a way to experiment and explore.

 ## MVVM-C